The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: Introduction

+In Section 12, using another method we prove that if $\varphi$ is an essentially weakly \rt endomorphism of $(X,\sigma^s)$ for some $s\in\N$, then $\varphi$ is essentially weakly \st, where \rt is any resolving term.
+Therefore we obtain the result that for every resolving term \st, it holds that if $\varphi$ is \itl{directionally} essentially weakly \rt (i.e., $\varphi^r$ is an essentially weakly \rt endomorphism of $(X,\sigma^s)$ for some $r, s\in\N$), then $\varphi$ is essentially weakly \rt (Theorem 12.2).
+This is a generalization of the above-mentioned important special case of the main results of \cite [Section 7]{Nasu-t}, to onto endomorphisms of general subshifts, and more.
+(However, the theory of resolvable textile systems of \cite [Section 7]{Nasu-t} has some significant results which we cannot cover in this paper.)

-We prove that if $(X,\sigma)$ is a topological Markov shift with defining matrix $M$, and if $\varphi$ is its endomorphism which is LR up to higher block conjugacy, then there exists a nonnegative integral matrix $N$ with $MN=NM$ such that for all $i\geq 0, j\geq 1$, $(\tilde{X},\tilde{\varphi}^i\tilde{\sigma}^j)$ is topologically conjugate to the onesided topological Markov shift with defining matrix $N^iM^j$, where $(\tilde{X},\tilde{\sigma})$ is the induced onesided subshift of $(X,\sigma)$ and $\tilde{\varphi}$ is its endomorphism induced by $\varphi$ (Theorem 7.6).
-We also give a construction method of obtaining positively-expansive endomorphisms of full shifts from right-closing and left-closing endomorphisms of the shifts (Theorem 4.8).
+We prove that if $(X,\sigma)$ is a topological Markov shift with defining matrix $M$ and $\varphi$ is its endomorphism which is LR up to higher block conjugacy, then there exists a nonnegative integral matrix $N$ with $MN=NM$ such that for all $i\geq 0, j\geq 1$, the inverse limit system of $\varphi^i\sigma^j$ is topologically conjugate to the topological Markov shift with defining matrix $N^iM^j$ and such that $(\tilde{X},\tilde{\varphi}^i\tilde{\sigma}^j)$ is topologically conjugate to the onesided topological Markov shift with defining matrix $N^iM^j$, where $(\tilde{X},\tilde{\sigma})$ is the induced onesided subshift of $(X,\sigma)$ and $\tilde{\varphi}$ is its endomorphism induced by $\varphi$ (Theorem 7.6).
+(Note that this is a new result only because it contains ``up to higher block conjugacy''; see \cite[Corollaries 6.5, 6.7]{Nasu-t}.)
+We also give a construction method for obtaining positively expansive endomorphisms of any full-shift from right-closing and left-closing endomorphisms of the full-shift (Theorem 4.8).